Choosing a micro SD card for your Raspberry Pi is a mess.

 - Install fio on your Raspberry Pi:

-Let me know in the comments below if you have tried this with other models.
+Let me know if you have tried this with other models.

 It could be awesome to build a “database” here with all the results.

 And if you have a Samsung card (Select, Evo Plus, …) on a Raspberry Pi 4, I’m very interested to see the results 🙂

 If you have any comment, suggestion or just want to chat with us about this tutorial,